International Students Immigration Blog

 • If your OPT is about to expire and you are selected and file for an H-1B before it expires, you automatically enter the cap-gap period, extending your F1 work authorization until the H-1B starts on October 1.

-• If your OPT expires and you are selected for an H-1B during the grace period (e.g., in a second H-1B lottery) and file for an H-1B before the grace period ends, you automatically enter the cap-gap period, allowing you to stay in the U.S., but you can only work starting from October 1.
+• Suppose your OPT expires and you are selected for an H-1B during the grace period (e.g., in a second H-1B lottery) and file for an H-1B before the grace period ends.
+In that case, you automatically enter the cap-gap period.
+This allows you to stay in the U.S., but you can only work starting on October 1.

-• If your OPT expires and you are selected for an H-1B during the grace period but do not file for an H-1B before the grace period ends, you must leave the U.S. immediately after the grace period ends and can re-enter to start working once the H-1B takes effect.
+• Suppose your OPT expires and you are selected for an H-1B during the grace period but do not file for an H-1B before the grace period ends.
+In that case, you must leave the U.S. immediately after the grace period ends and can re-enter to start working once the H-1B takes effect.

 Navy Modern Timeline Diagram Graph

 To address gaps in work authorization between OPT expiration and H-1B start, consider enrolling in a Day 1 CPT program to continue working.
-Contact us for more details and available school options to your case.
+Contact us for more details and school options that are available in your case.

 Conclusion

-Navigating the H-1B visa lottery process requires timely preparation, awareness of critical timelines, and an understanding of alternative visa options.
+Navigating the H-1B visa lottery process requires timely preparation, awareness of critical timelines, and understanding of alternative visa options.
 For Fiscal Year 2025, the USCIS's introduction of a one-registration-per-person rule aims to streamline the process and increase fairness.
 However, not all applicants will be selected due to the visa cap, making it essential for candidates to prepare alternative plans.
-Options like the STEM OPT extension, Day 1 CPT, L1, and O1 visas offer viable pathways to maintain legal status and employment in the U.S. if not selected.
-For those who are selected, understanding the cap-gap extension and options for bridging gaps in work authorization is crucial.
+If not selected, options like the STEM OPT extension, Day 1 CPT, L1, and O1 visas offer viable pathways to maintain legal status and employment in the U.S. For those who are selected, understanding the cap-gap extension and options for bridging gaps in work authorization is crucial.
 It's advisable to consult with immigration professionals to navigate these options effectively and to stay informed on the latest immigration policies and procedures.

 Featured Articles